Bat

 • The bats are important reservoirs of viral diseases some of which can jump to humans (zoonosis), or to other species, as is the case of rabies, hepacivirus and possibly the Ebola virus.
 This is a problem to the extent that deforestation and human expansion encourage contact between new species of bats and people.

-You may be interested: Forest Animals
+You may be interested: Domestic Animals

 Where do bats live?